nonphp/bee-queue-dynamic/readme.md

 Then this number is transformed into a token by applying module operation (`token = hashVal % maxToken`).
 Tokens then used to decide on which queue to post the job (`queueIndex = token % amountOfQueues`).

+# Why?

+[Bee Queue](https://github.com/bee-queue/bee-queue) is amazing module.
+As for august 2018 it doesn't support redis cluster.
+So scaling queues on multiple servers requires synchronised redis instance.
+This is not as fast as using redis locally.
+You can set up multiple instances of your app to use different redis servers (available locally) and use this module to distribute jobs between them.

 # Usage

 ## new Dynamic([options])